sdroege/gstreamer-rs/docs/gstreamer-base/docs.md

 method are supported as well.
 These classes typically receive a buffer in the render method and can then potentially block on the clock while rendering.
 A typical example is an audiosink.
-These subclasses can use `BaseSinkExt::wait_preroll` to perform the blocking wait.
+These subclasses can use `BaseSink::wait_preroll` to perform the blocking wait.

 Upon receiving the EOS event in the PLAYING state, `BaseSink` will wait